Patient Informed Consent

-With massage, moxa, cupping, guasha and other forms of physical bodywork, side effects such as dizziness, fainting, bruising, strain, burns, injury, or skin irritation are possible.
+With acupressure/massage, moxa, cupping, guasha and other forms of physical bodywork, side effects such as dizziness, fainting, bruising, strain, burns, injury, or skin irritation are possible.
 Petechiae (skin redness) may occur and are a normal therapeutic response.

 Food, Hydration – Acupuncture is not advisable if you are famished or very dehydrated.
 Your energy or “qi” arrives to every needle.
 A good, general practice is to eat a small meal an hour or so before treatment, to give yourself energy to handle treatment.